riseclipse/riseclipse-developer/fr.centralesupelec.edf.riseclipse.developer.documentation/BuildingOnLocalMachine.md

         - Use the generated target file to update plugin versions

-- Java 17 or higher is needed for the build
 - Use a `~/.m2/toolchains.xml` file to specify which jdk to use for the build (see [https://maven.apache.org/guides/mini/guide-using-toolchains.html](https://maven.apache.org/guides/mini/guide-using-toolchains.html), version should be `17` and vendor `temur`)

 - In a Terminal, go to `riseclipse-developper` and run `mvn clean install`